rwxrob/zet/20211006152449/README.md

 > Remember, potentially millions of learners will be referring to badges
 > and requirements by their identifiers so picking good, mnemonic ones
 > is a critical priority --- especially given their permanence.
 Be
-> careful to pick identifiers that are full English words that can be
+> careful to pick identifiers that are full English words.
-> recognized by conversational user interfaces.

 Each requirement has the following reserved key/value pairs: